 Embryos are fragile, so any procedure that involves handling the embryo and disturbing its surrounding conditions poses the risk of harm.
 However, while the risk of harm will always exist, it is thought that the overall risk of damage to the embryo is minimal.
 The level of risk is also related to how well the biopsy procedure is conducted.
 Flinders Fertility has experienced and skilled scientists to perform these procedures and they will let you know if they believe it is unsafe to proceed when they assess the embryo before biopsy.

-The results of the genetic testing may return as ‘no result’, meaning the test could not determine whether the genetic material of the embryo was normal, or abnormal.
+Not all embryos are suitable for biopsy and must reach a certain stage of development in order to go ahead with PGT testing.
+Furthermore, once the results are sent back to us they may return as ‘no result’, meaning the test could not determine whether the genetic material of the embryo was normal, or abnormal.
 This may occur for a variety of reasons, including a poor-quality embryo.

 When do I find out the results?